neodyme-labs/neodyme-breakpoint-workshop/docs/level3-solution.md

-# Solution - Account confusion
+# Solution - Account Confusion

-The vulnerability in this contract is called account-confusion.
-Outside of the solana contract this type of vulnerability is called *type confusion*.
+The vulnerability in this contract is called *account confusion*.
+Outside of solana smart contracts this type of vulnerability is called *type confusion*.
 It happens whenever data is misinterpreted.
-Programs often have to rely on a certain data structure, often a user can not control the data directly for a certain type, but for another one.
-If a program has a type confusion bug, it expects, that the data cannot be user controlled, but it fails to check the type, therefore a malicious attacker trick the program to use the controlled data instead.
-For example in this instance an attacker can initialize a second vault and use the withdraw instruction with the vault account as a pool account.
+Programs often have to rely on a certain data structure, and it sometimes doesn’t verify the type of object it receives.
+Instead, it uses it blindly without type-checking.
+Users also often can not control the data directly for a certain type, but for another one they can.
+A type confusion bug can mean that a program expects that the data cannot be user controlled, but it fails to check the type, therefore a malicious attacker trick the program to use the controlled data instead.
+For example, in this instance an attacker can initialize a second vault and use the withdraw instruction with the vault account as a pool account.

 In this case, we confuse a `TipPool` with a `Vault`.
-The fields will overlap nicely:
+The fields will overlap nicely resulting in e.g. the `TipPool.value` overlapping with the `Vault.fee`.

 ```rust
 pub struct TipPool {